waldenblue/naosei1456/README.md

 ### Compose UI.

 What to say!
-A new huge paradigm, I'm still in discovering mode and I think most of us find ourselves her, so I
+A new huge paradigm, I'm still in discovering mode and I think most of us find ourselves her, so I still have a long way to go 🚀.

+Allows a really nice declarative way to define the UI in pure kotlin and really good i